predsci/PROF/mkdocs/docs/example.md

 # Setup

-We have setup an example.R script and suggest that you give it a try after installing the package.
+We have setup an example.R script and suggest that you give it a try if you would like to learn to use PROF without its shiny GUI.

 This example has been configured for fitting and forecasting influenza and COVID-19 data for any of the 50 states D.C. and Puerto Rico for the 2021-22, 2022-23, or 2023-24 seasons.